VictorRodriguez/hobbies/profiling_container/python/README.md

 Do multistage for size reduction
-Build GLIBC with CLR optimizations on top of these stacks Build Open Blas with CLR optimizations on top of these stacks Build ZLIB with CLR optimizations on top of these stacks Build NumPy/Panda/Sci-kit learn with CLR optimizations on top of these stacks
+Build GLIBC with CLR optimizations on top of these stacks Build NumPy/Panda/Sci-kit learn with CLR optimizations on top of these stacks